-The NMR-Based Metabolomics Core (NBMC) provides state-of-the-art technology in a centralized location accessible to research investigators and clinicians, serving Cincinnati Children’s and University of Cincinnati College of Medicine (UC COM) communities.
-We strive to foster collaborative efforts that will advance translational research using metabolomics approaches.
-We hope to facilitate institutional development of pioneering research, metabolomics training and outreach.
+The NMR-based Metabolomics Core (NBMC) provides state-of-the-art technology in a centralized location accessible to research investigators and clinicians, serving Cincinnati Children’s and University of Cincinnati College of Medicine (UC COM) communities as well as external academic and industry partners.

-The NBMC facilitates broad spectrum and targeted metabolomics analysis of polar components, as well as methods for targeted analysis of metabolites, with experience in the analysis of cells, organ tissue (e.g. liver, muscle, intestines, tongue, and tumor), biological fluids (e.g. urine, serum, plasma, amniotic fluid and saliva), and exhaled breath collected from human subjects or animal models.
+The NBMC facility, part of the Division of Pathology at Cincinnati Children’s, utilizes a Bruker IVDr 600MHz NMR system that is fully-automated, designed specifically for lipidomics- and metabolomics-based studies of cells, organ tissue (e.g. liver, muscle, intestines, tongue, and tumor), biological fluids (e.g. urine, serum, cerebral spinal fluid, plasma, amniotic fluid and saliva), and exhaled breath collected from human subjects or animal models.